MicrosoftDocs/Devices-docs/surface-hub/surface-hub-recovery-tool.md

 # Use the Surface Hub Recovery Tool

-The [Microsoft Surface Hub Recovery Tool](https://www.microsoft.com/download/details.aspx?id=52210) helps you re-image your Surface Hub Solid State Drive (SSD) using a Windows 10 desktop device, without calling support or replacing the SSD.
-With this tool, you can re-image an SSD that has an unknown Administrator password, boot errors, was unable to complete a cloud recovery, or for a device that has an older version of the operating system.
-The tool will not fix physically damaged SSDs.
+The [Microsoft Surface Hub Recovery Tool](https://www.microsoft.com/download/details.aspx?id=52210) helps you reimage your Surface Hub Solid State Drive (SSD) using a Windows 10 desktop device, without calling support or replacing the SSD.
+With this tool, you can reimage an SSD that that has an older version of the operating system.
+Or use it to remedy an unknown Administrator password, boot errors, or related issues.
+The tool won't fix physically damaged SSDs.

-To re-image the Surface Hub SSD using the Recovery Tool, you'll need to remove the SSD from the Surface Hub, connect the drive to the USB-to-SATA cable, and then connect the cable to the desktop PC on which the Recovery Tool is installed.
+To reimage the Surface Hub SSD using the Recovery Tool, you'll need to remove the SSD from the Surface Hub and connect the drive to the USB-to-SATA cable.
+Next, connect the cable to the desktop PC on which the Recovery Tool is installed.
 For more information on how to remove the existing drive from your Surface Hub, see [Surface Hub SSD replacement](surface-hub-ssd-replacement.md).

 > [!IMPORTANT]
 > Do not let the device go to sleep or interrupt the download of the image file.

-If the tool is unsuccessful in re-imaging your drive, please contact [Surface Hub Support](https://support.microsoft.com/help/4037644/surface-contact-surface-warranty-and-software-support).
+If the tool is unsuccessful in reimaging your drive, contact [Surface Hub Support](https://support.microsoft.com/help/4037644/surface-contact-surface-warranty-and-software-support).

 ## Prerequisites